thorstensson/landing-page-2025/README.md

 ![Static Badge](https://img.shields.io/badge/Nuxt3-green)

-# Landing Page Nuxt
+# Landing Page For Folio Coming Oct 12th 2025

-Nuxt landing page for my new netlify domain, [thomasjt.com](https://www.thomasjt.com).
-The previous landing page, also here on my GitHub, needed a remake.
-No contact form on this one.
+Landing page.
+New folio launch date is set to **Oct 12th 2025**.
+Note that my folio is coming at **thomasthorstensson (dot) com** and **thomasjt (dot) com** will at that point turn into an alias repointing to this my new Netlify domain.

-Back to my portfolio work.
-I will be back :penguin:
+ :penguin: T.

 ## Setup

-Make sure to install dependencies:
+Make sure to install dependencies.

 ```bash
 # npm